ds-kenwatanabe/world_inflation/README.md

 ![ETL Process](images/inflation_etl.svg)

-#### Firestore Database
+#### Supabase Database
-It is a scalable NoSQL cloud database, built on Google Cloud infrastructure, to store and sync data.
-This type of database can be complex, as the documents can have documents nested in them and are not as rigid as SQL databases.
+It is a scalable PostgreSQL cloud database, you can use authentication, instant APIs, edge functions, realtime subscriptions, storage, and vector embeddings.
 In this case, the database structure is quite simple, if you wish to implement this code, you can change the pipelines to a SQL database like MongoDB or PostgreSQL and run the database locally.

 The pipelines set the country name and year as the unique IDs for each document,